 CALL FOR PROPOSALS, SPRING 2019

-The DSI Center for Data, Media & Society is pleased to announce our call for spring project proposals.
+The DSI Center for Data, Media and Society is pleased to announce our call for spring project proposals.
 The purpose of the program is to identify promising undergraduate, masters, or graduate students to accelerate collaborative, high-impact research projects in the humanities (broadly defined).

-Selected projects must ensure that at least 2 research mentors - one in humanities and one in DSI/CS - will meet weekly with each funded student.
+Selected projects must ensure that at least two (2) research mentors - one in humanities and one in DSI/CS - will meet weekly with each funded student.
 Larger groups of researchers can co-mentor student(s) in rotation throughout the semester, as long as at least two researchers (one from each discipline) are present at each weekly meeting.

 Supported projects must submit a 3-5-page progress report in mid-May, outlining the following: